Hoi An Pagodas and Temples Where the Spiritual Life of the Locals Shows

 Van Thanh Temple (20 Phan Chau Trinh St.)

-Built in 1867 by the Chinese Minh Huong who had arrived in the mid-17th century and were naturalized Vietnamese.
-The temple venerates Confucius, Confucian sages and academic laureates from the region.
+Built in 1867 by the Chinese Minh Huong who had arrived in the mid-17th century and was naturalized Vietnamese.
+The temple venerates Confucius, Confucian sages, and academic laureates from the region.
 It was overhauled in 1911.
 Rumors say any student praying at the temple will successfully pass their examinations.
 People often prayed here to ask for children and it is said that those children born to those who prayed were all intelligent and excellent in their studies.

 Lord Cam Nam’s Mausoleum

 Past the Cam Nam Bride about one km is the mausoleum which is a complex of five structures built by the fishermen of Van Xuan and inhabitants of Ha Trung: Lang Ong (Lord’s mausoleum), the Tho Than (Local Spirit), Ngu Hanh Temple, Temple of Ghosts, and the temple of cargo boats.
-These structures were first built in the 18th century at various locations but fear of landslide has forced people to group them at the present site.
+These structures were first built in the 18th century at various locations but fear of landslides has forced people to group them at the present site.

 Festivals are organized at the complex each year, on the 10th day of the second lunar month and the 15th day of the seventh lunar month.